YancongLi/YancongLi/README.md

   <a href="https://www.linkedin.com/in/ubcpeterli/">LinkedIn</a>
 </p>

-- 🔭 I’m currently working on **Leetcode Problems && a Spring Boot backend personal project**
+- 🔭 I’m currently working on **Full Stack school project simailar to an online shopping system**
-- 🌱 I’m currently learning **Compter Science courses at UBC: Internet Computing, Applied Machine Learning, Introduction to Human Computer Interaction Methods**
+- 🌱 I’m currently learning **Compter Science courses at UBC**
 - 💬 Ask me about **Java**
 - 📫 How to reach me: [Yancong(Peter) Li](https://www.linkedin.com/in/ubcpeterli/) on LinkedIn
 - ⚡ Fun fact: Big Fan of **Cats 🐈**